Treeway7/PackwizModDownloadFails/README.md

-# Packwiz Mod Install Fail
+# Packwiz Mod Install Fails - Bug Reproduction

 For some reason, Packwiz does not download [BlossomEnderChests](https://modrinth.com/mod/blossomenderchest/) and its dependency [BlossomLib](https://modrinth.com/mod/blossomlib), but it does still download other mods